-If you are trying to find a flower with a heavenly scent that is useful both in the kitchen and outside of it, you won’t find a better fit than lavender.
+If you are trying to find a flower with a heavenly scent that is useful both in the kitchen and outside of it, you won’t find a better fit than lavender flowers.

-Technically an herb, the lavender plant produces gorgeous spike-like flowers with multiple tiny purple blossoms.
-This plant has a soothing fragrance along with a medley of medicinal and culinary applications.
+Technically an herb, lavender plants produce gorgeous spike-like violet flowers with multiple tiny purple blossoms.
+This plant has a soothing fragrance along with a medley of medicinal and culinary applications such as the use of lavender essential oils.

 What Does Lavender Mean?